-Apple's iOS 11 software was a major update when it arrived last Autumn.
-It was more geared towards the iPad than any previous release of iOS.
+(Pocket-lint) - Apple's iOS 11 update was more geared towards the iPad than any previous release of iOS.
 If you're a student, this feature outlines why it can transform your iPad experience at home and in class.

 iOS 11 comes with an all-new dock on the iPad, which make it easier to find your favourite apps, recently used apps, and homework files.
 The Dock is also now important when it comes to multitasking on the tablet; for instance, it's the only way to activate the split-view mode in iOS 11, as the right-edge swipe no longer works on the iPad.
 Here's how it works: